World Health Day: NAS takes free medical care to Abuja community

 “But basically being a humanitarian organization this aspect we are doing is to show the human side of us, reaching out to people who can not afford drugs and medical care.

-“And again as an advocacy group, we are using this opportunity to appeal to the government that there is the need for much funds to be invested in the health sector because of this huge gap that we are experiencing right now so that the ordinary people can be able to have access to a good health care facility.”
+“And again as an advocacy group we are using this opportunity to appeal to government that there is the need for much funds to be invested in the health sector because of this huge gap that we are experiencing right now so that the ordinary people can be able to have access to good health care facility.”

 He said that the association gives out free mosquito nets to the people, adding,” if doctors discover any serious health challenges bigger than what should be handled here, referrals are given.”

-Also speaking, the head of the Zuma Deck medical team, Dr Iyke Osinachi said that the association’s findings revealed that some rural dwellers do not have access to medical care and that made the Deck take the free medical service to Ushafa.
+Also speaking, head of the Zuma Deck medical team, Dr. Iyke Osinachi said that the association’s findings revealed that some rural dwellers do not have access to medical care and that made the Deck to take the free medical service to Ushafa.

 He said, “As part of our mission particularly as an NGO we want to bring healthcare delivery to the grassroots where people are unable to access quality healthcare as a result of poverty or lack of money as the case may be.”